jespen/studioclay/README-PAYMENT-FLOW.md

    - Original response returned if payment exists
 2. For user cancellation:
    - New idempotency key required for new attempt
-   - Original payment marked as cancelled
+   - Original payment marked as declined
 3. For declined payments:
    - New idempotency key required for new attempt
    - Original payment marked as declined